Dynamo Kyiv vs Desna prediction, preview, team news and more | MLS 2020

+The home side has been in excellent form in the domestic league and can move to the top of the table with victory in this game.

 Dynamo Kyiv have been one of the best teams in the Ukrainian Super League over the past few years and won their first fixture of the 2020-21 season.
-The home team thrashed Olimpik Donetsk by a 4-1 margin and will want to build a winning streak with another victory this week.
+The home team thrashed Olimpik Donetsk 4-1 and will want to build a winning streak with another victory this week.

-Desna always managed a victory in their first Ukrainian Premier League fixture this season by a 3-1 margin.
-The away side is currently in fourth place in the table and can is perfectly equipped to cause an upset on Friday.
+Desna also managed a 3-1 victory in their first Ukrainian Premier League fixture this season.
+The away side is currently in fourth place in the table and is perfectly equipped to cause an upset on Friday.

 Dynamo Kyiv vs Desna Head-to-Head